ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 ## Remove confounding variables

-I gave also removed variables that sit on the causal line from access to transit to proportion of transit use.
+I have also removed variables that sit on the causal chain from access to transit to proportion of transit use.
 Such variables, theoretically, are impacted by the access to public transportation, and can in turn impact the use of public transportation.
 Confounding variables include:

  - Mode of Commuting
  - Duration of Commuting